Basudeb2025/Prismforce-ASDE-algorithm-test/README.md

 - **Skiptime (a)**: 3
 - **Recharges (b)**: 2
-- **Expected Outcome**: Not, possible **Explanation**:- Abhimanyu can't reach at chakravyu.
+- **Expected Outcome**: Not, possible

+-**Explanation**:- Abhimanyu can't reach at chakravyu.
 Because, he need to skip 8,9,10 circle so no remain skip time.Now, he can kill 1,2,3,4,5,6 circle after that, he has power = 0,rechargetime = 0,skip = 0.So, abhimanyu will lose the battle.
 ## Explanation
 The algorithm should evaluate Abhimanyu's power as he progresses through each circle.
 It must consider the impact of skips and recharges, and account for the regenerating enemies at `k3` and `k7`.
 The algorithm's success criterion is whether Abhimanyu can reach the final circle with enough power to defeat or bypass the last enemy.